Decision for a Child to Become a Cared For Child

 AMENDMENT

-A child may not come into care without the express permission of a Designated Manager (Decision to Look After).
+A child may not come into care without the express permission of a Designated Manager (Decision to Become Cared for Child).

-Outside office hours, the Emergency Duty Team can make the decision to look after a child.
+Outside office hours, the Emergency Duty Team can make the decision for a child to become a cared for child.

 Any decision to look after a child made outside office hours will be communicated by email to the relevant team by the beginning of the next working day.